Death Adder (character): Roland Burroughs

 Roland Burroughs was born in Rochester, New York.
 A small-time thug, Death Adder is chosen by Roxxon Oil Company to participate in a covert operation to retrieve the Serpent Crown from the Atlantic Ocean.
 At Roxxon, Roland is surgically given gills and a bionic tail, as well as poison-tipped claws, to help him in his endeavors.
 An accident happens during this process which renders Death Adder mute.
 During the mission, he and his group, the third Serpent Squad, come into conflict with the Thing, Stingray, and Triton.
 They recover the Crown, but are defeated and taken into custody.

-He and his former teammates, Black Mamba and Anaconda, joined with him again to infiltrate a zoo to sabotage Tony Stark's automatic animal-feeder and find a valuable weapon known as the "micro scanner".
-This device scans and disrupts various body functions.
+He and his former teammates, Black Mamba and Anaconda, joined with him again to retrieve the "micro scanner", a weapon that scans and disrupts various body functions.
 They are ambushed and defeated by Iron Man, but escape.
 They later receive an invitation to join Sidewinder's Serpent Society.
-All three attended the first organizational meeting of the Serpent Society.
-It was there in the Serpent Society that Death Adder was able to shine, killing MODOK during their first mission.
+During his first mission in the Serpent Society, Death Adder succeeds in killing MODOK.
 He also participates in a mission to kill Captain America, whom the retired Porcupine had ostensibly captured.
-This ruse is actually devised by the Captain, and it eventually leads to a battle in which Death Adder (along with Cottonmouth and Rattler) lost; the three of them are after a time bailed out by Sidewinder.
+This ruse is actually devised by the Captain, and it eventually leads to a battle in which Death Adder is defeated.

-Death Adder is later killed by the Scourge of the Underworld during an attempt to return Princess Python to the Circus of Crime.
+While returning Princess Python to her original group, the Circus of Crime, Death Adder's serpent saucer crashes in the South Bronx after it is hit by an assailant (later revealed as the Scourge of the Underworld).
+Leaving Princess Python where she was and attempting to take a cab back to the base, he is shot and killed by the Scourge posing as a cab driver.

+Death Adder is among the seventeen criminals, all murdered by the Scourge, to be resurrected by Hood using the power of Dormammu as part of a squad assembled to eliminate the Punisher.
+The Hood hosts a meeting for the resurrected criminals and explains to them that they have to kill the Punisher, telling them it was the Punisher who acted as the Scourge who killed them, and that if they do not kill the Punisher after one month the spell will end.
+Death Adder and Basilisk hold G. W. Bridge's family hostage to make him tell them where they can find the Punisher.
+Death Adder is one of the few villains to survive the battle against Punisher and Bridge.

-Years later, the Hood resurrects Death Adder, among other criminals killed by the Scourge, to battle the Punisher.
-He later joins the Crime Master's syndicate, but is killed by Venom.
+In the series Venom, Death Adder appears as part of the new Crime Master's syndicate.
+He later becomes a member of Crime Master's Savage Six before being killed by Venom.